 In the years following 9/11 there were, and still are, thousands of emergency workers getting horrible respiratory diseases and cancer from breathing the dust left after the towers collapsed.
+As of recently, we as a society realized how deadly a virus can be.

 You might not be working in a emergency zone for weeks after the SHTF, but there will be things in the air you don’t want to be breathing.
 Here are a couple different kinds of dusk masks you can use for Urban Survival, or your Get Home Bag.